 In general, content strategy goes hand in hand with social media strategy.
 Creating and maintaining a company blog is a good choice when you have little budget to spare, since blog posts are an inexpensive way to educate costumers on how your product works and how your business plans to impact the community.

-Now you have the basics of social media for business.
+Now that you know the basics of social media for business.
 It’s also important to keep in mind that while the popular platforms change with time, managing social media accounts is also a learning experience for the next new platforms.
 For example, Facebook taught people to share content through images and photos, which is how Instagram works.
 One platform teaches you a skill for the next hyped-up social media network.